Azure-Samples/ms-identity-docs-code-python/src/console-app-device-code/README.md

 # Full directory URL, in the form of https://login.microsoftonline.com/<tenant>
 "authority": "",

-# 'Application (client) ID' of app registration in Azure portal - this value is a GUID
+# 'Application (client) ID' of app registration in Microsoft Entra admin center - this value is a GUID
 "client_id": ""
 ```